 Freezing of sperm

 Men are advised to freeze and store sperm in our biobank to maintain fertility.
 Next Fertility Nordic biobank ensures stable conditions for this.
-First, we recommend that men have a semen analysis – the basic fertility test to receive information about their fertility.
+First, we recommend a basic test to receive information about their fertility.

 In which cases should men consider freezing sperm?